ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 #### Sample JSON file for the `policies-update` command
 {: #sample-policies-update}

-This sample JSON file contains two custom data sets and two policies.
-The first policy, `name: "Orders"`, contains all of the rule types that you can use within a policy.
+This sample JSON file contains two custom datasets and two policies.
+The first policy `name: "Orders"` contains all of the rule types that you can use within a policy.

 ```bash
 {